yiwensong/resume/README.md

 ### Deploy Team at Stripe (Apr 2019 - Present)
 *San Francisco, CA*

-* Didn't do much yet, really.
+* Lead the unattended deployments project for safely automating service deployments.
+* Improved canarying and added automated reliability features by integrating with our health evaluation service.
+* Designed improvments to the deployment web frontend to be more clear and user-friendly.

 ### Release Engineering at Yelp (Nov 2017 - Apr 2019)
 *San Francisco, CA*

-* Worked on emitting and displaying key developer velocity metrics to improve Yelp engineering.
+* Worked on an internal frontend service that tracks and displays tech debt and developer prductivity.
 * Designed and implemented API for determining responsibility and ownership of code, databases, and other resources.
 * Improved Git management tools and code review infrastructure to be more resilient to catastrophic failures.
-* Enhanced the Jenkins user experience with tooling for log reading, standardized Jenkins pipelines, and beyond.

 ### Trading and Data at Old Mission Capital (Aug 2016 - May 2017)
+### Trading Intern at Old Mission Capital (Jun 2015 - Aug 2015)
 *Chicago, IL*

 * Improved data pipeline and research infrastructure reliability and usability.
 * Added parallelism to data ingestion and created automated sanity checking to reduce overhead of analysis.
 * Developed a Python package for quickly scripting models and risk calculation on live market data.

-### Trading Intern at Old Mission Capital (Jun 2015 - Aug 2015)
-*Chicago, IL*

-* Studied the effect of US high frequency trading on international markets.
-* Used Python (Scikit-Learn, Matplotlib) to analyze data and visualize stastical models.
-* Wrote research reports to communicate studies to traders whose products were impacted by the studies.

 ---
 ## Projects